habeducation/habeducation.github.io/pages/calendar.markdown

 - We will present our data, videos, and goals, highlighting our Eclipse 2017 launch to the public.

+### September 24, 2016

+#### The Saint Louis murmuration festival (Cortex Innovation Community)

+- We will share all things HAB going on in Saint Louis!

 # Past events
 - Saint Louis Regional HAB Eduator Summit (Arch Reactor) : August 6, 2016
 - Great Plains Super Launch (Pecan Plantations, Granbury, Texas) : June 16-19, 2016